-The 2015-2016 season is Masters' 15th full season with Junior Bruins.
-He joined the staff as head coach of the Little Bruins, coordinator of all Bruins camps, and assistant coach of the Junior team during the 2000 season.
+Chris joined the Junior Bruins in the spring of 2000.
+He joined the staff as head coach of the Little Bruins, coordinator of all Bruins camps, and assistant coach of the Junior team during that first season.

 A 1999 graduate of Boston College, Chris graduated with a B.A. in Communications.
 Upon graduation, he played professionally for the Trenton Titans of the East Coast Hockey League.